-How to tell if I am doing these activities?
+How to tell if I am doing moderate-intensity activities?

 It's difficult to work hard and smart

-The concept is simple - if you try to come up with 10 ideas per day, in 6 months your life should change significantly.
-3 years down the road I'm still struggling to come up with 10 ideas once every 3-4 days.
+The concept is simple - if you try to come up with ten ideas per day, in 6 months, your life should change significantly.
+Three years down the road, I'm still struggling to come up with ten ideas once every 3-4 days.

-It's disheartening and it makes me feel like crap.
-But every now and then I manage to come up with great ideas.
+It's disheartening, and it makes me feel like crap.
+But now and then, I manage to come up with great ideas.
 And my face lightens up when I send them to others.
-And I'm pretty sure their faces lighten up as well as these ideas change their lives.
+And I'm pretty sure their faces light up as well as these ideas change their lives.
 And that's what it's all about.